“Not all medicines get to taste sweet.”

 GM: Emil smells the ‘food’ through his nasal passage.
 It’s somewhere between ‘fermented cabbage leaves’ and ‘grime scraped out from the rim of a public bathroom sink.’
 The peculiarly stringy texture belies its sludge-like appearance.
 Dozens of ‘ends’ tickle Emil’s throat on the way down.
 It’s like swallowing a clump of hair that’s congealed in semi-solid grease.

-GM: The nurse walks out of his room without a word.
+GM: The woman walks out of his room without a word.

 Emil: Emil curses under his breath and returns to dealing with the situation on the plate in front of him.